nushell-prophet/numd/README.md

-  --no-save - do not save changes to the `.md` file --no-info - do not output stats of changes in `.md` file --intermid-script <Filepath> - optional a path for an intermediate script (useful for debugging purposes) --no-fail-on-error - skip errors (and don't update markdown anyway) --prepend-intermid <String> - prepend text (code) into the intermid script, useful for customizing nushell output settings --diff - use diff for printing changes
+  --no-save - do not save changes to the `.md` file --no-info - do not output stats of changes in `.md` file --intermid-script <Filepath> - optional a path for an intermediate script (useful for debugging purposes) --no-fail-on-error - skip errors (and don't update markdown in case of errors anyway) --prepend-intermid <String> - prepend text (code) into the intermid script, useful for customizing nushell output settings --diff - use diff for printing changes
   -h, --help - Display the help message for this command